Geoff Chappell - Software Analyst

-The TOC item that represents the currently loaded page is always indicated (as white text against dark blue).
+The TOC item that represents the currently loaded document page is always indicated (as white text against dark blue).
 There should never be any occasion to want to resynchronise the document page with the table of contents.
 If there is, and it isn’t resolved by refreshing the page, it is a bug.
 Please try to identify steps for reproduction, and then write to me about it.
 (Or just wait a few days, since sometimes it happens that I upload a new document but forget the new TOC that knows of this document.)

 If you click on a link in a document page and this link takes you to another page at this site, then the target page becomes the current link in the TOC and its subweb is highlighted in the banner.
 If the source and target are in the same subweb, then whatever expanding and collapsing you have done in that subweb’s TOC is preserved—yes, without leaving cookies on your computer.
 If the source and target are in different subwebs, then the state of the source subweb’s TOC is lost.
 If this matters, then opt instead to follow the link to a New Tab.

 When the TOC has the focus, the usual Internet Explorer keyboard shortcuts of Tab and Shift-Tab work to move the focus down the table and back up (respectively), from one link to another, but only among those links that you have exposed by your expanding and collapsing of folders.